 Terri Kennelly-Cook began her career at the University of Pittsburgh in August 2006 as the Department Administrator in the Swanson School of Engineering Office of Diversity.
 Ten years later she transferred to the IEE as an administrative assistant handling the front desk duties and projects for the IEE with Pitt students.
 Prior to the University of Pittsburgh, Terri was a Certified Property Manager (CPM) and Regional Supervisor with Zink Partners, Inc., Johnstown Management Co. and Cushman & Wakefield working in various states in commercial and residential properties.

 Bachelor of Arts in Business Administration and Management, LaRoche College

 Certificate of Organizational Leadership and Ethics (COLE), University of Pittsburgh

 Senior Management Consultant

-Bachelor of Arts in Business and Economics, University of Pittsburgh
+Bachelor of Science in Business Administration, University of Pittsburgh

-Master of Business Administration, Joseph M Katz Graduate School of Business, University of Pittsburgh
+Master of Business Administration, University of Pittsburgh, Joseph M. Katz School of Business

 Lauren A. Scholtz